 Moreover, running several virtual machines on one physical device can result in some severely unstable performances.

 Well, moving on to the next segment, there are two types of virtual machines.
 Read ahead to understand.

 Types of virtual machines

 - System virtual machine

 Process virtual machine: it permits a single process to act as an application on the host machine.
-And a great example of a process virtual machine is the Java virtual machine or more commonly known as JVM.
+A great example of a process virtual machine is the Java virtual machine, more commonly known as JVM.
 It helps to run Java applications on an operating system as if it was already a part of the system.

-System virtual machine: when we talk about a system platform it extends its support to sharing of a host computer's physical resources with several other virtual machines.
-Every virtual machine has its own copy of the OS.
-System virtual machine is dependent on a hypervisor or on the top of an OS.
-The hypervisor runs on certain hardware.
+System virtual machine: when we talk about a system platform, it extends its support to sharing a host computer's physical resources with several other virtual machines.
+Every virtual machine has its copy of the OS.
+The virtual machine depends on a hypervisor or the top of an OS.
+The hypervisor runs on specific hardware.

-This article helps you to gain a basic understanding of virtual machines along with their advantages, disadvantages, and several types.
+This article helps you gain a basic understanding of what is a virtual machine and its advantages, disadvantages, and several types.

 We hope that the information assists you in grasping the concept in the best way possible.